 If you are a faculty member teaching a writing-intensive course, you can apply for a course-embedded tutor.
 An embedded tutor is dedicated for three hours per week to supporting you and your students in one of your courses.

 From handouts to videos, we offer numerous free resources--created by our expert writing tutors--that you can use in the classroom.
-The SJSU Writing Center also has an active social media presence, and we can partner with you to promote your events.

 We greatly appreciate the support of professors across campus in promoting the Writing Center to students; however, we have limited resources, and unfortunately, we cannot support required use of our services.
 We also request that you do not incentivize your students to use our tutoring services (e.g., in the form of students earning points or extra credit for having a tutoring session).
 For more information, please read our full statement on this topic.